Lee Enterprises continues strong digital transformation; reports fiscal year 2018 results

-Davenport-based Lee Enterprises, Inc., a leading provider of high-quality, trusted, local news, information and a major platform for advertising in 49 markets, reported earnings today of $4.4 million for its fourth fiscal quarter ended September 30, 2018, or 7 cents per diluted common share.
+DAVENPORT -- Davenport-based Lee Enterprises Inc., a leading provider of high-quality, trusted, local news, information and a major platform for advertising in 49 markets, reported earnings today of $4.4 million for its fourth fiscal quarter ended Sept.
+30, 2018, or 7 cents per diluted common share.

 For the same quarter a year ago, earnings totaled $3.5 million, or 6 cents per diluted common share.
 For the fiscal year, earnings totaled $47.0 million, or 82 cents per diluted common share, compared to $28.6 million, or 50 cents per diluted common share, in the prior year, an increase of $18.4 million in the fiscal year.